cakephp/bake/docs/en/development.rst

 Bake template files use the `Twig <https://twig.symfony.com/>`__ template syntax.

-One way to see/understand how bake templates works, especially when attempting to modify bake template files, is to bake a class and compare the template used with the pre-processed template file which is left in the application's **tmp/bake** folder.

 So, for example, when baking a command like so:

 .. code-block:: bash